Personal Injury Claims Scotland

 This link explains the new compulsory pre-action protocol.
 It outlines the steps to be followed once proceedings have been raised for a high or low-value personal injury claim.

 This link takes you to the Citizens Advice website for Scotland, which explains various elements about personal injuries in Scotland.
 So, this includes making a complaint, the Criminal Injuries Compensation Authority, and much more.

 Will my claim go to court?

-When your solicitor starts the claims process they will usually notify the court that you are intending to make a claim against the defendant.
+When your solicitor starts the claims process, they will usually notify the court that you intend to claim against the defendant.
 This does not mean that your claim will need to be heard in court.
 In the vast majority of instances, personal injury claims can be resolved between the parties involved.

 I have already been offered a settlement, should I take it?